shubhangini22/octo/README.md

-# Maximize-Profit
+# Octo
-> A deep learning model for predicting whether a given customer who registers in bank will stay or leave taken over a certain period
-> Artificial Neural Networks were utilized to make the model more precise and accurate.
----
+> Deep learning model for recognising pets :)

 ### I have explained my project by breaking down it into simpler parts.